Getting off to a good start guide – looking after yourself

 We want you to feel part of the Flinders Community.

-Admittedly, the Flinders Community is 28000+ people so it might take a little bit of searching to find your place in it.
+Admittedly, the Flinders Community is almost 30000+ people so it might take a little bit of searching to find your place in it.

 Students who become socially isolated typically do worse both academically and personally – so ensure you allocate time and effort to developing and maintaining supportive relationships.

-Start with Orientation activities which run well into the first semester.
+Start with Orientation activities which run well into the both Semesters.
 Try to get along to a few events (face-to-face or online).
 You might meet someone that you end up meeting again in one of your lectures, who is doing the same degree as you and might become a regular person in your life.

 When lectures start, one of our counsellors suggested “sit next to someone, say hello/introduce yourself, put yourself out there even if you feel shaky doing it…do this in the first two weeks!”.